enc0ded/enc0ded-persistent-vehicles/README.md

 ## Installation

 Download or clone from repo.
 Place the enc0ded-persistent-vehicles folder in your resources folder.
+Open config.lua and configure to your needs.
 Start the resource.
 ```bash
 start enc0ded-persistent-vehicles
 ```